The Klahoose First Nation

 it’s good to see you!

-The Klahoose Nation has lived since time before memory on lands, waters, and air that make up their abundant territories.
-A place where our ancestors’ spirit soars and can be heard in the wind as it rustles the treetops and guides our people.
+Situated on the central coast of British Columbia, the Klahoose Nation has lived since time before memory on lands, waters and air that make up our territories.
+Our ancestors spirit soars here and can be heard in the wind as it rustles the treetops and guides our peoples.

-The Klahoose Elders remember vividly a time when their Big Houses stood on the shores of Toba Inlet.
-Today, most of our population lives in the main village in Squirrel Cove on the East shores of Cortes Island.
-Members of our nation also reside in the coastal communities of Powell River, Campbell River, Vancouver’s Lower Mainland and Washington state.
+Our elders remember vividly a time when our Big Houses stood on the shores of Toba Inlet.
+Today, our population lives in our main village in Squirrel Cove on Cortes Island.
+Our membership also resides in local communities like Powell River, Campbell River and in the Lower Mainland and Washington State.

-Years of restrictive legislation forbid practicing most Klahoose cultural traditions which has significantly impacted our Nation.
-To combat this cultural loss, the Klahoose has embarked on a journey to rejuvenate its traditions, language, and identity.
-We are hopeful and delighted to see our youth’s eagerness to reconnect the threads of their past to the framework of modern life.
+Years of restrictive legislation which forbid the practicing of our cultural traditions has impacted our Nation tremendously.
+To combat this cultural loss, we embarked on a journey to rejuvenate our traditions, language and identity.
+We are encouraged by the interest of our youth who are eager to reconnect the threads of our past to the framework of modern life.

-On behalf of the Klahoose Council and membership, we extend a warm welcome and much gratitude.
+Your visit to our territory strengths our opportunities to do this and on behalf of our Council and membership, we extend our welcome and gratitude.
 We wish you safe travels and hope you enjoy your time with us.

 Klahoose First Nation